SWLICAN or ICAN

 • Sara De Jesus - Volunteer

-Specialising in Welfare Benefits, Disability Benefits, Employment Law, Debt and Money Advice
+Specialising in Welfare Benefits, Disability Benefits, Employment Law, Debt and Money Advice, Training, Volunteering Opportunities

 Providing FREE, independent and confidential advice

-• Jan Fitzsimons - Development Officer and Administration
+• Jan Fitzsimons - Project Development Officer and Administration

 Management Committee

-We recovered over £1.5 million in benefits for people - which helps to support the local economy
+2. We recovered over £7.5 million in benefits during the period 2024 to 2025, and other entitlements for clients- which helps to support the local economy

-Our Debt Advice services have helped to increase financial security and decrease money problems for many people, leading to better mental wellbeing
+11. Our Debt Advice services have helped to increase financial security and decreased money problems for many people, leading to better mental wellbeing

-We set up new outreach services in Tarleton Library to complement our current outreach in Burscough and Ormskirk to reach the wider community
+12. We set up new outreach services in Upholland and the Concourse, to complement our existing outreach services at Burscough, Tarleton and Ormskirk to reach the wider community

 Contact us for details - admin@swlican.org